rickt/gsuitemdm/docs/SETUP.md

 ## Setup Details ##

 ### 1. Setup a GCP 'master' project in your organization for `gsuitemdm` ###
-Use `gcloud` to authenticate as an admin in the `foo.com` G Suite domain:
+Use `gcloud` to authenticate as an admin in the `foo.com` G Suite 'master' domain:
 ```
 $ gcloud auth login admin@foo.com
 ```